-The U.S. Secretary of Labor has the right to declare SBEs, and because studies show that young Veterans face persistently high and long-term unemployment rates, the Secretary announced this category of SBE.
+The U.S. Secretary of Labor designated this SBE because studies show that young Veterans face persistently high and long-term unemployment rates, the Secretary announced this category of SBE.

 To qualify for this SBE, a Veteran must be between the ages of 18 and 24.